At a Glance

 We think this is how you could land Psychology Graduate

-Network with professionals in the education sector, especially those who work with Special Educational Needs.
-Attend local events or workshops to meet educators and gain insights into the role.
+Network with professionals in the education sector, especially those working with Special Educational Needs.
+Attend local workshops or seminars to meet educators and gain insights into the role.

-Consider volunteering or gaining experience in similar environments, such as youth clubs or tutoring.
+Volunteer or gain experience in settings that support young people, such as youth clubs or mentoring programmes.
 This hands-on experience will not only enhance your CV but also give you practical skills relevant to the role.

 Prepare thoughtful questions about the school's approach to supporting students with mental health challenges.
 This shows your genuine interest in the role and helps you assess if it's the right fit for you.